13 Facts About St. Patrick’s Day That May Surprise You & Other Info

-There are more than 33 million United States residence who claim Irish ancestry according to WalletHub.
 It’s no surprise that when March 17 rolls around, those who are Irish (and those who aren’t) are ready to celebrate St. Patrick’s Day.
 From not-so-known facts, must-haves, places to visit, and more, consider this your pot of gold when it comes to St. Patrick's Day fun.

 - St. Patrick was born around 390 AD.

 - St. Patrick is one of Ireland’s patron saints.

 - Boston held the first United States St. Patrick’s Day celebration in 1737.

 - The first official St. Patrick’s Day parade in New York City was held on March 17, 1762.